sensei-hacker/inavwiki/Boards,-Targets-and-PWM-allocations.md

 | LED      | LED strip  |
 | PWM, ANY | Some other PWM function |

-*List generated 2022-01-22 from the [inav master branch](https://github.com/iNavFlight/inav/) by [`parse_targets.rb`](assets/parse_targets.rb).
+*List generated 2022-01-30 from the [inav master branch](https://github.com/iNavFlight/inav/) by [`parse_targets.rb`](http://seyrsnys.myzen.co.uk/parse_targets.rb).
 Some targets may not be available in official or prior releases.* **E&OE.**

 You are strongly advised to check the board documentation as to the suitability of any particular board.

 The configurations listed above are those supported by the inav developers; other configurations may be possible with a custom target.
 The source tree contains other, unofficial targets that may (or not) work.
+A full report, including non-release targets may be generated with `parse_targets.rb --all`.

 Note also that due to the complexity of output options available in inav, dynamic resource allocation is not available.
 Paweł Spychalski has published a [video](https://www.youtube.com/watch?v=v4R-pnO4srU) explaining why resource allocation is not supported by inav; [see also #1154](https://github.com/iNavFlight/inav/issues/1145)